raprocks/raprocks.github.io/_posts/2020-06-07-Simplify-Workings-Using-SSH.md

 last_modified_at: 2020-06-07
 ---

-Copying and Pasting the git OAuth token everytime you push to your remote repo quuckly becomes tiresome when you are pushing hundreds of time a day.
+<span class="first">C</span>opying and Pasting the git OAuth token every time you push to your remote repository quickly becomes tiresome when you are pushing hundreds of time a day.
 Thankfully Github provides SSH support for increasing your efficiency.

 # What even is SSH?
 SSH stands for **S**ecure **SH**ell.
 It is a network protocol that gives you a secure shell through a unsecured connection.
 SSH can provide you with a remote command-line and/or let you transfer data across a client-server network.
 The client most of the time being you and the server the other user.
 For Github:-
 > Using the SSH protocol, you can connect and authenticate to remote servers and services.
 With SSH keys, you can connect to GitHub without supplying your username or password at each visit.
 > ~ Github

 # Setting up SSH credentials.